History

 Electric Trolley Meadows Stop

-In 1995, in an effort to have a better location, the OERHS, signed a lease at Antique Powerland, and the Glenwood Trolley Park closed in October, 1995.
+In 1995, in an effort to have a better location, the OERHS, signed a lease at Antique Powerland.
 All of the trolleys and equipment were moved to Brooks and the tracks at Glenwood removed.
 Trolley operation at Antique Powerland began in 1999.

 Old Dynamite Shed

-In 1998 Ray Marty and Tim Eyre bought the property with the plans to live on it and to start Camp R&R.
+Ray Marty and Tim Eyre bought the property with the plans to live on it and to share the beauty.

-They received their nonprofit status in 1999 and the camp was officially opened.
 It took several years of hard work to remove the remaining tracks and overhead wiring from the trolleys.
 The scotch broom had taken over a good part of the property, some of it standing 10’0-12’0 high.
 They purchased several pieces of heavy equipment, backhoe and bulldozer, to get the job done.
-The house, which was built in 1982 by Paul Class, has been remodeled and upgraded.
 The old accountant’s office had been converted into a home sometime in the past and needed some repairs also.

 Comments are closed.